acheung-94/pet-portal/README.md

 6. **Day 6 - Deployment & bugfixes**
 - Assess for smooth interactions and flow, accurate and reliable data served from backend in production environment, etc.
 - Heroku deployment, allow time to debug potential production bugs.

+### What's next?
+1. **User Profiles & Add Labwork Module**
+- Create a user preview section in the dashboard with options to edit or delete account.
+- implement email verification

+2. **Find A Vet Module**
+- Integrate Yelp API to help users to find a vet for their pets!
+- Create a display section to show a list of the user's vets & their contact information.

+3. **Pet Metrics**
+- Add document to database that holds a pet's previous weights and the dates they were update on.
+- Render a line plot to display the changes in a pet's weight over time.

+4. **Vet Document Storage and CloudVision assisted reminders**
+- Integrate Google CloudVision to use OCR on uploaded veterinary documents (invoices, medical notes, etc) to generate text.
+- Parse results, display them on a form for the user to verify correct values, and then send it to the database as a reminder.